 Age grading is a method for recalculating your running times and throwing distances while considering your sex and age.
 The peak of your physical possibilities is in your twenties.
-After that, no matter how meticulous your training plan, even estimated with our training pace calculator, your performance will start to decrease.
-But this doesn't mean that you're getting worse - a marathon pace calculator will tell you if those 42 kilometers are still within reach.
-It just becomes harder.
+After that, your performance will start to decrease.
+However, you can still find helpful our training pace calculator or marathon pace calculator to plan your training.

 Why is running good for my health?

 To begin with, a daily dose of intensive exercise is good for your health, unless you have any contraindications.that adults should do at least 150 minutes of moderate-intensity aerobic physical activity; or at least 75 minutes of vigorous-intensity aerobic physical activity.
 And it is so easily accessible!

 Sports shoes are essential for any physical exercise (the best for your spine would be running shoes), as well as a track to run on.
 Always begin with a warm-up and end with a good stretch.
 Also, remember to check if the air is clean enough to go out and do sports in - it's better not to breathe in dust and pollution.

 How exactly does the running pace chart by age differ?

 When a person turns thirty some inevitable physiological changes begin.
 Their maximal aerobic capacity, which you can estimate with VO2 max runners calculator, decreases.
-Their muscles become weaker.
 That's when your performance running deteriorates.
 It doesn't mean that you cannot improve race time.
 Yes, you can - only it becomes more difficult every year.
 Use the race time improvement calculator to assess that.